 Sustainability reporting continues to develop at a fast pace across the globe.
-Three sets of proposed standards have been exposed for comment: from the ISSB Board, the US Securities Exchange Commission (SEC) and the European Financial Reporting Advisory Group (EFRAG).
+Three different bodies are developing sustainability standards across the globe: the ISSB, the US Securities Exchange Commission (SEC) and the European Financial Reporting Advisory Group (EFRAG).

-Our Comparing sustainability reporting proposals guide (PDF 1022KB) provides further insight on some of the practical challenges you may encounter as you prepare for the new sustainability reporting standards.
+Our Comparing sustainability reporting proposals guide provides further insight on some of the practical challenges you may encounter as you prepare for the new sustainability reporting standards.

 Sustainability-related disclosures – heightened expectations for current reporting periods

 Recent regulator and government activities in Australia in late 2022/early 2023 reinforced the increasing focus and heightened expectations surrounding sustainability reporting, particularly climate.
 Exposed organisations need to act now rather than later in considering their reporting and communications.